How to BTFD – 5 Tips On How To Buy The Dip

-BTC took a nosedive, and most likely, your altcoins suffered hard along with it.
-A rough mixture of FUD and bad news, along with a decrease in the total market cap as the Chinese New Lunar Year is coming, has caused that mess.
-By the way, it is not unusual for mid-January, and we’ve seen this quite a few times, so chances are pretty good we will see an immense run on the way up – it is even thinkable that we will see a run of Bitcoin together with altcoins.
+BTC took a nosedive, and most likely your altcoins suffered as well.
+A rough mix of FUD and bad news, along with a decrease in total market cap as Chinese New Year approaches, has caused that mess.
+By the way, it is not unusual for mid-January, and we've seen this quite a few times, so chances are pretty good we will see an immense run on the way up – it is even thinkable that we will see a run of Bitcoin together with altcoins.
 Now you hear them all: “Buy the f#cking dip!” they say.
 Ok – but how?
-When is a dip deep enough bought?
+When is a dip deep enough to buy?
 Or should I better sell off everything and move on?

 A general word first

 You know the biggest mistake many people make when they enter the financial world?
 They see an asset rising and want to participate in the growth.
-That is okay, but most of them don’t plan their entry, they just throw money at it.
+That is okay, but most of them don't plan their entry; they just throw money at it.
 We remember the US people who took mortgages on their houses to buy Bitcoin while it was almost 20k.
 How must they feel about the current downfall?
-Sure, they will be scared, and it is totally normal to doubt that this praised new technology will rise again in value.
-They feel like they have caught the pinnacle of the bubble and now just want to get out and get at least a fraction of their life savings/house mortgages back.
+Sure, they will be scared, and it is totally normal to doubt that this praised new technology will rise in value again.
+They feel like they have caught the bubble's pinnacle and now just want to get out and get at least a fraction of their life savings or mortgage payments back.

 The selling pressure must be enormous to those people.
-So, the first mistake is to use the money you don’t actually have.
-If you do this, you won’t have the needed balls to hold.
+So, the first mistake is using money you don't actually have.
+If you do this, you won't have the needed balls to hold.
 The second mistake is the desperate attempt to get rich in the fast lane – this fails all the time, and there is no better approach to lead you into wrong investment decisions.
-The third mistake novice investors keep on making like a junky is buying the top and selling the low.
+The third mistake novice investors keep making, like a junky, is buying at the top and selling at the low.

 It can only go up

-You are probably reading often, “Buy the f#cking dip” (BTFD).
+You are probably often reading “Buy the f#cking dip” (BTFD).
 As a trader, you always want to buy the low and sell the high – easy principle, right?
-Though there are some pitfalls in this way we want to give you some guidance on avoiding catching a falling knife.
-So the question is, actually, what should you buy in the dip and when?
+Though there are some pitfalls to this approach, we want to give you some guidance on how to avoid catching a falling knife.
+So the question is: what should you buy in the dip, and when?
 You might see some coins that have fallen 20% in value, but is this a no-brainer to buy?
-Just because something has fallen hard, doesn’t mean when the market recovers, it will recover along with the other coins.
+Just because something has fallen hard doesn't mean it will recover along with the market when it does.

-Here is what you should look for when you trying to buy the dip:
+Here is what you should look for when you're trying to buy the dip:

 This is more general advice to be cautious when the market is going in the right direction.
 This is Crypto, and this is volatile – you have to be prepped.
 But what does that mean?
-Being prepared for a dip is about keeping a rough 30% of your portfolio in BTC.
-If you invest 100% in altcoins, and the whole market plummets, you are stuck with 100% of your portfolio and you are not able to average your ass out of this mess.
+Being prepared for a dip means keeping roughly 30% of your portfolio in BTC.
+If you invest 100% in altcoins, and the whole market plummets, you are stuck with 100% of your portfolio, and you are not able to average your ass out of this mess.
 Keeping 30% in BTC enables you to buy the f#cking dip, without the need of pushing new money into Crypto, which would increase your perceived stress – and stress is deadly in trading.
-So set 30% aside to buy the f#cking dip, when everything dips.
+So set aside 30% to buy the f#cking dip whenever everything dips.

 Buy in staggered batches

-Remember the following text:”No one knows how severe the dip will be once it starts.
-It can dip 5%, it can dip 20%.
+Remember the following text: “No one knows how severe the dip will be once it starts.
+It can dip 5% or 20%.
 So, you prepared yourself for the dip, and there it is.
-You feel smart as you took care of this moment.
+You feel smart for taking care of this moment.
 Does that mean you should go now and invest that 30% in your favorite coin after a 5% value loss?
 No. Put your emotions aside, put on your cool sunglasses, and plan your entries.
 Take that 30% and spread it equally over the most promising projects you researched.

-In this dip, we have chosen Stratis ($STRAT), Ethereum Classic ($ETC), Digibyte ($DGB), Adex ($ADX), Sia ($SC), and Stellar Lumens ($XML) for example.
-All of them have much in the pipeline and have a solid outlook for the near future.
+In this dip, we have chosen Stratis ($STRAT), Ethereum Classic ($ETC), Digibyte ($DGB), Adex ($ADX), Sia ($SC), and Stellar Lumens ($XML), for example.
+All of them have a lot in the pipeline and a solid outlook for the near future.
 But did we purchase them all at once right after the first dip?
 No!
 We spread 7% (keeping some small change of the 30% emergency funds in BTC) of our available funds in staggered buy orders along with the resistance points over these coins, which brings us to the next point.”

 .
 Buy between resistance levels

-If you are not aware of the concept of support and resistance and trading without emotions, you should learn about it immediately.
+If you are not familiar with the concepts of support and resistance and of trading without emotion, you should learn about them immediately.
 This is base knowledge, and you will need it to survive.
 Here is an example of the zone where we spread our buy orders on $DGB.
-If they don’t get filled as the price rebounds, it’s no big deal.
-We don’t need to exploit every dip to the max.
+If they don't get filled as the price rebounds, it's no big deal.
+We don't need to exploit every dip to the max.

 .
 Don't buy the dips on coins that are already in a downtrend

-We want to buy the super fresh fish, which is at a discount, not a smelly dead tuna that points to your toes if you hold it.
-You have to make sure that the coin you are purchasing is in an uptrend if you want to BTFD it.
+We want to buy the super-fresh fish at a discount, not a smelly, dead tuna that points its toes if you hold it.
+You have to make sure the coin you are buying is in an uptrend if you want to BTFD it.
 Otherwise, the chance is very high that you catch a falling knife.
-After cutting your hands, it will fall down and stuck in your leg for a long time.
+After cutting your hands, it will fall down and stick to your leg for a long time.
 “Bad.
-Very bad.” how our beloved president would put it.
+Very bad,” how our beloved president would put it.

 Examples of what not to buy:

-– A Coin, that had recently big news and fell off hard after that directly into the dip.
+– A Coin that had recently had big news and fell off hard after that, directly into the dip.

 – Coins, where the intraday chart shows an ongoing appearance of lower highs and lower lows.